nergmada/INT-Coursework-2021/readme.md

     You must also add myself, _nergmada_ to your repo.
 This allows us to provide quicker technical support and to collect your PDDL submissions.

+5. You must change the file called `TEAM` to your team number as can be found on the Team Feedback page for your group.
+Again, failure to do so could result in you not receiving as many marks as you may otherwise!

-5. Finally your repo is now setup, you can clone it and start writing PDDL.
+6. Finally your repo is now setup, you can clone it and start writing PDDL.
 In the `src` file of the repo, you will find `domain.pddl` and `problem_1.pddl` and `problem_2.pddl`.
 These are here as placeholders, you can safely replace these with your own domain and problem files.

 ## Using this repo